University of Wisconsin Stout | Wisconsin's Polytechnic University

 *Initial award (first year only) based on bachelors/undergraduate degree GPA and financial need.
 A cumulative UW-Stout graduate GPA in your program must be at 3.0 or higher in order to be eligible for a scholarship.

-*Customized Instruction programs are not eligible for the International Tuition Scholarship.
+*Customized Instruction and ESL programs and classes are not eligible for the International Tuition Scholarship.

 International students are also eligible for a wide variety of scholarships offered by the Stout University Foundation.
 Full information about Stout Foundation Scholarships is available at: